hasgeek/baseframe/README.rst

   # Import models and views, and register routes here

-BaseFrame is BSD-licensed, but is built on top of Twitter Bootstrap 2.0, which uses the Apache license.
+Baseframe is BSD-licensed, but is built on top of Twitter Bootstrap 2.0, which uses the Apache license.